sundial-protocol/sundial-monorepo/demo/midgard-node/README.md

 Using Docker, you can run Midgard node on `localhost:3000` (or another port) quite easily.

-1. Run Docker deamon if not already running:
+1. Run Docker deamon if it's not running already:

 ```sh
 sudo dockerd